Communication Strategy, Crew Briefings, and Conflict Management

 Conflict Management

-Conflict often appears when safety requirements compete with schedule, cost, habit, or pride.
-The CHST should stay factual.
-Start with the hazard and consequence, not an attack on the person.
-For example: "This excavation has water accumulation and no current competent person inspection; no one enters until it is evaluated."
-Listening matters, but listening does not mean accepting uncontrolled risk.
+Conflict appears when safety competes with schedule, cost, habit, or pride.
+Stay factual and start with the hazard and consequence, not an attack on the person.
+For example: "This excavation has standing water and no current competent-person inspection; no one enters until it is re-evaluated."
+Listening matters, but it never means accepting uncontrolled risk.

-Useful conflict steps are: pause the work if needed, gather facts, identify the applicable requirement or plan, ask what barrier is preventing compliance, agree on a control, assign responsibility, and verify completion.
-If a supervisor refuses to correct a serious hazard, escalate through project leadership, owner procedures, or regulatory channels as appropriate.
+A reliable conflict sequence is: pause the work if needed, gather facts, identify the applicable requirement or plan, ask what barrier blocks compliance, agree on a control, assign responsibility with a deadline, and verify completion.
+If a supervisor refuses to correct a serious hazard, escalate through project leadership, the controlling employer, or regulatory channels as appropriate.
+A frequent exam trap is debating a foreman in front of the crew while the edge exposure continues — control the hazard first, resolve the dispute second.

-Workers are more likely to speak up when concerns are acknowledged and acted on.
+Workers speak up when concerns are acknowledged and acted on.
 A suggestion box that never produces action weakens trust.
-Better systems close the loop: thank the worker, assess the concern, communicate the decision, and show the correction when feasible.
-Confidential reporting may be needed for retaliation concerns.
+Better systems close the loop: thank the worker, assess the concern, communicate the decision, and show the correction.
+Confidential or anonymous reporting may be needed where retaliation is feared.
+When sharing incident lessons, communicate the hazard and corrective action without naming the injured worker or disclosing medical details — hazard learning and personal privacy are separate obligations.

-A subcontractor starts work in an area where another crew has opened floor penetrations overnight.
+A subcontractor begins work in an area where another crew opened floor penetrations overnight.
 What is the best communication response?

-During a conflict, a foreman says fall protection will slow the job and tells the crew to proceed.
+During a dispute, a foreman says fall protection will slow the job and tells the crew to proceed at an unprotected edge.
 What should the CHST do first?

-Which practice best confirms that safety communication was understood?
+Which practice best confirms that a safety message was actually understood?